How to Make a Quilted Jacket with a Pattern

 Step 6: Sew the lining together

-Find a flat, hard-surfaced area to lay the lining and batting fabrics on.
+Find a flat, hard-surfaced area to lay the lining and batting fabrics.
 I placed my lining right side down first and taped it to the tile floor using masking tape.
-I made sure to pull the fabric tight to keep it nice and flat.
+I pulled the fabric tight to keep it nice and flat.

 How to Make a Quilted Jacket